Odd Stuff About New Zealand

 3. The National Park Boundaries are All Too Obvious

 Dairy farmers have taken the Egmont National Park boundary all too literally in Taranaki, so much so that you can almost see a perfect circle in the landscape from aerial shots.
-The national park boundary draws this circle up to around 9.5km away from Mt Taranaki’s peak.
+The national park boundary draws this circle up to around 9.5km (6 miles) away from Mt Taranaki’s peak.
 Nevertheless, this dark vegetation marks some incredibly dense native forest that you can enjoy through a variety of walks in the area.

 For a list of hikes in Egmont National Park, check out the 6 Hikes You Have to do in Egmont National Park!